-The Commission adopted the minutes from the June 2009, Annual Meeting, and the three Special Telephone meetings held in July 2009, and in January and February 2010.
-Actions previously taken on three non-federal export applications were ratified, and the Financial Consultant's contract for fiscal year 2010-2011.
+The Commission adopted the minutes from the June 2010, Annual Meeting.
+Actions previously taken throughout the year on export applications were ratified, and the Financial Consultant's contract for fiscal year 2011-2012 was approved.
+The Commission also received the KPMG Audit for fiscal year 2009-2010 as written.

-The Louisiana Commissioner was elected to serve as Chair for fiscal year 2010-2011.
-The Commission approved adjustments to fiscal year 2009-2010's budget to increase the legal fees line item.
-The total for 2009-2010's approved budget was not effected by the adjustments.
-The Commission adopted an annual budget for fiscal year 2010-2011 with a 7.2% increase from the current year's budget.
+The Oklahoma Commissioner was elected to serve as Chair for fiscal year 2011-2012 and the Commission adopted an annual budget for fiscal year 2011-2012 with a 2.6% decrease from the current year's budget.
 No changes were made to the export application fee schedule for the coming year.